-Firefighters Pension Schemes: on 1 April 2006 new financial arrangements were introduced for both the 1992 and the newly established 2006 Firefighter Pension Schemes.
+Firefighters Pension Schemes (three of the four schemes): on 1 April 2006 new financial arrangements were introduced for both the 1992 and the newly established 2006 Firefighter Pension Schemes.

-The Firefighters' Pension Scheme 2015 was introduced at the beginning of the financial year.
+The Firefighters' Pension Scheme 2015 was introduced at the beginning of the financial year 2015/16.
 This is a career average scheme, and is available to operational firefighters appointed on or after 1 April 2015.
 Serving firefighters will also have been transferred into the scheme, unless they have protected status under one of the existing schemes.
-The scheme is regulated by the Department of Communities and Local Government (Home Office from 5 January 2016).

-All schemes are unfunded, defined benefit schemes, and are regulated by the Department for Communities and Local Government (DCLG) (Home Office from 5 January 2016).
+The scheme is regulated by the Home Office.
+All schemes are unfunded, defined benefit schemes, and are regulated by the Home Office.
 Contributions to the schemes are made by the Fire Authority and employees, and are paid into a separate Pensions Fund Account, from which most commutations and regular payments will be made.
-Any deficit on this account will be met by DCLG, and any surplus at the end of the year will be paid back to DCLG.
+Any deficit on this account will be met by the Home Office, and any surplus at the end of the year will be paid back to the Home Office.

 The principal risks to the Authority of the schemes are the longevity assumptions, statutory changes to the schemes (ie large scale withdrawals from the schemes), changes to inflation, and in the case of the Local Government Pension Scheme, bond yields and the performance of the equity investments held by the scheme.
-These are mitigated to a certain extent by the statutory requirements to charge the General Fund the amounts required by statute as described in the accounting policies.
+These are mitigated to a certain extent by the statutory requirements to charge the

+General Fund the amounts required by statute as described in the accounting policies.